alexheinle/alexheinle-travelWebsite/pages/contact.md

 ---
-layout: contact
+layout: destination
-title: Contact
+title: Destinations
 permalink: /contact
-section: contact
+section: destination
 intro_paragraph: |-

   This is the contact form page that